-Sujit Choudhry is the I. Michael Heyman Professor of Law and former Dean of Berkeley Law.
-He joined Berkeley Law in July 2014.
-He is an internationally recognized authority on comparative constitutional law and comparative constitutional development.
-His research addresses basic methodological questions in comparative constitutional law; constitutional design as a tool to manage the transition from violent conflict to peaceful democratic politics, especially in ethnically divided societies; and constitutional design in the context of transitions from authoritarian to democratic rule.
+Professor Choudhry’s research addresses a broad variety of issues in comparative constitutional law, including constitutional design as a tool to manage the transition from violent conflict to peaceful democratic politics; constitutional design in ethnically divided societies; federalism, decentralization and secession; semi-presidentialism; constitutional courts; official language policy, minority and group rights; bills of rights and proportionality; constitutional design in the context of transitions from authoritarian to democratic rule; constitution building; security sector oversight; and basic methodological questions in the study of comparative constitutional law.
+He has also written extensively on Canadian constitutional law.
 He has published over ninety articles, book chapters, working papers and reports.
-His edited collections include The Migration of Constitutional Ideas (Cambridge, 2006), Constitutional Design for Divided Societies: Integration or Accommodation (Oxford, 2008), The Oxford Handbook of Indian Constitutional Law (Oxford, forthcoming) and Constitution Making (Edward Elgar, forthcoming).
-Choudhry is a member of the Executive Committee of the International Society of Public Law (ICON•S), the Board of Editors of the International Journal of Constitutional Law (ICON), the Editorial Board of the Constitutional Court Review (South Africa), and the Editorial Advisory Board for the Cambridge Studies in Constitutional Law.
+His edited collections include The Migration of Constitutional Ideas (Cambridge, 2006), Constitutional Design for Divided Societies: Integration or Accommodation?
+(Oxford, 2008), The Oxford Handbook of the Indian Constitution (Oxford, 2016) and Constitution Making (Edward Elgar, forthcoming).
+Choudhry is a member of the Executive Committee of the International Society of Public Law (ICONS), the Board of Editors of the International Journal of Constitutional Law (ICON), the Editorial Board of the Constitutional Court Review, and the Editorial Advisory Board for the Cambridge Studies in Constitutional Law.

 Professor Choudhry holds law degrees from Oxford, Toronto, and Harvard, was a Rhodes Scholar, and served as law clerk to Chief Justice Antonio Lamer of the Supreme Court of Canada.